 A security questionnaire is predominantly an Excel spreadsheet.
 A DDQ could be a spreadsheet, but about 70% of the time, this questionnaire lives in a Word document.

-Security questionnaires tend to be a standard set of questions, where you answer some variation of a yes/no answer in a drop down, then provide a bit of commentary to back up your answer.
-While there will be some black or white questions in a DDQ, there is also room for interpretation.
+Security questionnaires tend to be a standard set of questions, where you answer some variation of a yes/no answer in a drop down.
+You might need to add some commentary to back up your answer.
+While there will be some black or white questions in a DDQ, there is also room for interpretation and creating a narrative.

 Succeeding with Security Questionnaires and DDQs